verveguy/slackalytics/README.md

 Change Log
 ------------

-09/14/16 - reworked for AWS Landba and friends using Claudiajs
+09/14/16 - reworked for AWS Lambda and friends using Claudiajs
 - Moved the GOOGLE_ANALYTICS_UAID into an AWS API Gateway context param, removing all secrets from the code itself.

 ## Build